pouchdb-community/pouchdb-quick-search/README.md

 This is a local plugin, so it is not designed to work against CouchDB/Cloudant/etc.  If you'd like to search against the server, use the [CouchDB Lucene plugin](https://github.com/rnewson/couchdb-lucene), [Cloudant's search indexes](https://cloudant.com/for-developers/search/), or something similar.

 If you need prefix search (e.g. for autocompletion), then just use PouchDB itself.
 The `allDocs()` and `query()` APIs plus `startkey` should give you everything you need for prefix lookup.
+See the [autosuggestions and prefix search](#autosuggestions-and-prefix-search) section for details.

 The underlying tokenization/stemming/stopword engine is [Lunr][], which is optimized for English text, using a variant of the [Porter stemmer](http://tartarus.org/~martin/PorterStemmer/index.html).
-To optimize for other languages, check out [lunr-languages](https://github.com/MihaiValentin/lunr-languages) and see instructions below for the `language` option.
+To optimize for other languages, check out [lunr-languages](https://github.com/MihaiValentin/lunr-languages) and see the ["other languages"](#other-languages) section.

 Usage
 --------